Q. Who can join the Downingtown Mountain Biking Team?

 Q. How much is this going to cost?

-A. The team dues of $250 for the season includes the Downingtown Mountain Biking Team uniform and allows our team to participate in the Pennsylvania Interscholastic Cycling League.
-Each race, with a cost of $40 will be paid for with your team dues.
+A. The team dues of $175 for the season includes the Downingtown Mountain Biking Team uniform.
+The PA League (PICL) and National Association (NICA) fees are combined at $300 to cover race fees, insurance, and other league-sponsored offerings.
 We plan on organizing fundraising and sponsors to support our team.
 Oh, and you'll also need a bike!
-If you're on the Downingtown Mountain Biking Team you'll receive a team discount from our sponsoring bike shop.
-Additionally, there are dues for the PA League and the National Association.
-Those total $65 and cover insurance and operation expenses of each.
+If you're on the Downingtown Mountain Biking Team you'll receive a team discount from our sponsoring bike shops.
+If you don't have a bike yet, prices for a good, entry-level bike start at around $500.

 Q. What is a race day like?

 A. It's a blast!
 You'll hang with your friends and make new ones from all around the state.
 You'll be prepared to compete and race against athletes of similar experience and skill.
-When you're not racing you'll cheer on teammates and points from boys and girls in all age categories contribute to the team points.
+When you're not racing you'll cheer on teammates and points from riders in all age categories contribute to the team points.